Asylum Application Rejected

 In rare cases, the interior ministries of the federal states or the Federal Ministry of the Interior may issue a deportation ban for certain groups of refugees for a specific period - this is often the case, for instance, when there is an acute disaster situation in a country (e.g. a famine).

 A "Duldung" is usually only issued for a specific number of days, weeks or months.
 If the deportation impediment (or other causes of issuing the "Duldung") persist, your tolerated stay permit will be extended.
 When the deportation impediments or other relevant reasons are removed, your tolerated stay permit will not be extended, and you will have to leave Germany.
 You can read more about tolerated stay ("Duldung") in our chapter "Tolerated Stay".
 The staff at a counselling centre or a lawyer can tell you whether you may be issued a "Duldung" or not, and explain the relevant steps you have to take.
 You can find specialised lawyers and counselling centres in your area on our local information page.
-Enter the name of your city and search for asylum, residence or legal counselling centres nearby.
+You can enter the name of your city and search for asylum, residence or legal counselling centres nearby.

 Hardship Regulations („Härtefallregelung“)